Biden tightens methane emissions rule amid push for more oil

 The new methane rule will help ensure that the United States meets a goal set by more than 100 nations to cut methane emissions by 30% by 2030 from 2020 levels, Biden said.

-“I can stand here as president … say with confidence, the United States of America will meet our emissions targets by 2030,” he said.
+“I can … say with confidence, the United States of America will meet our emissions targets by 2030,” he said.

 The Environmental Protection Agency rule follows up on a proposal Biden announced last year at a United Nations climate summit in Scotland.
 The 2021 rule targets emissions from existing oil and gas wells nationwide, rather than focusing only on new wells as previous EPA regulations have done.